likexian/doh/README.md

 ### DNSPod (Fake DoH)

-DNS over HTTP, NOT HTTPS; A record type ONLY.
+DNS over HTTP but NOT HTTPS; A record type ONLY.
 This is something known as HTTPDNS, provided by DNSPod (Tencent Cloud).
 The backend is a anycast public DNS platform well known in China.

 - https://cloud.tencent.com/document/product/379/3524